On the robustness of high-order upwind summation-by-parts methods for nonlinear conservation laws: Review of upwind SBP operators and flux vector splitting

 \section{Review of upwind SBP operators and flux vector splitting}

 Consider a hyperbolic conservation law

 with conserved variable $u$ and flux $f$ in one space dimension, equipped with appropriate initial and boundary conditions.
-We concentrate on the 1D setting to describe the methods and extend them to multiple space dimensions using a tensor product structure.
+For now, we concentrate on the 1D setting to describe the overall methodologies.
+Extension of the method to multiple space dimensions is done using a tensor product structure.
+We delay a detailed discussion of the continuous and discrete formulations in generalized curvilinear coordinates to Section~\ref{sec:curvilinear}.

+In this section, we review classical flux vector splitting techniques, the basic idea of upwind SBP methods, and collect some useful properties of upwind SBP operators for reference.
+All these concepts and results are well-known in the literature, but we collect them here to make the article self-contained.